-Saad Ahmed, the Mosul Cultural Museum’s head of conservation (left), and Zaid Ghazi Saadullah, the museum’s director, examine a wood cenotaph in the Mosul Cultural Museum’s Islamic Hall in February 2019.
+Mosul Cultural Museum Director Zaid Ghazi Saadullah (left) and Brian Michael Lione, the Smithsonian’s Iraq program manager, survey a destroyed mihrab display in the Mosul Cultural Museum’s Islamic Hall in February 2019.

 The building and collection of Iraq’s Mosul Cultural Museum suffered tremendous damage at the hands of the Islamic State group.
 Now, the museum is gradually being brought back to life through a unique international partnership between the Smithsonian Institution, the Iraqi State Board of Antiquities and Heritage (SBAH), the Musée du Louvre, the World Monuments Fund (WMF) and the International Alliance for the Protection of Heritage in Conflict Areas (ALIPH).
 Since 2018, the founding members of this consortium have been stabilizing the building and collection in preparation for the full-scale rehabilitation.
 The goal is to return this museum to the citizens of Mosul as quickly as possible and to allow this important cultural landmark to showcase Iraq’s rich culture once again.